-The SDSoC[TM] environment can create an SD card image to boot a board into a Linux prompt and execute the compiled applications.
+The SDSoC[TM] environment can create an SD card image to boot the Linux operating system on the board.
+After booting completes, a Linux prompt is available for executing the compiled applications.
 For this, the SDSoC environment requires several objects as part of the platform including: